Sunk Costs and Decision Making

 Sunk costs are hard

 The classic example is the Concorde, the supersonic passenger airliner capable of speeds of 1,300 miles per hour.
-Sponsored by the British and French governments in the 1950’s and 1960’s, it’s development costed $17 billion dollars1, 10 times the original budget.
-Because of it’s limited passenger capacity and massive fuel consumption, it was known before production that flying the Concorde would be at a loss.
+Sponsored by the British and French governments in the 1950's and 1960's, it's development costed $17 billion dollars[^adjusted], 10 times the original budget.
+Because of it's limited passenger capacity and massive fuel consumption, it was known before production that flying the Concorde would be at a loss.

 But the governments had already spent $17 billion dollars.
 Instead of admitting their mistake and cutting their losses, the Concorde kept flying for 27 years, always at a loss.